sushantaggarwal23/UQLibrary/README.md

 Aside from the initial setup and configuration typical interaction with Karma will be to run "karma start" in a terminal window.

+//CSS library used
+Angular material has been used for CSS set up

 //observations and challenges while working